IMF: Global economy will suffer worst year since Depression

 The bleak assessment represents a breathtaking downgrade by the IMF.
 In its previous forecast in January, before COVID-19 emerged as a grave threat to public health and economic growth worldwide, the international lending organization had forecast moderate global growth of 3.3% this year.
 But far-reaching measures to contain the pandemic — lockdowns, business shutdowns, social distancing and travel restrictions — have suddenly brought economic activity to a near-standstill across much of the world.

+“The world has been put in a great lockdown,’’ the IMF’s chief economist, Gita Gopinath, told reporters.
+“This is a crisis like no other.”

+Gopinath said the cumulative loss to the global gross domestic product, the broadest gauge of economic output, could amount to $9 trillion — more than the economies of Germany and Japan combined.

 The IMF’s twice-yearly World Economic Outlook was prepared for this week’s spring meetings of the 189-nation IMF and its sister lending organization, the World Bank.
-Those meetings, along with a gathering of finance ministers and central bankers of the world’s 20 biggest economies, are being held virtually for the first time in light of the coronavirus outbreak.
+Those meetings, along with a gathering of finance ministers and central bankers of the world’s 20 biggest economies, will be held virtually for the first time in light of the coronavirus outbreak.

 In its latest outlook, the IMF expects economic contractions this year of 5.9% in the United States, 7.5% in the 19 European countries that share the euro currency, 5.2% in Japan and 6.5% in the United Kingdom.
 China, where the pandemic originated, is expected to eke out 1.2% growth this year.
 The world’s second-biggest economy, which had gone into lockdown, has begun to open up well before other countries.

 Last week, the IMF’s managing director, Kristalina Georgieva, warned that the world was facing “the worst economic fallout since the Great Depression.’’
 She said that emerging markets and low-income nations across Africa, Latin America and much of Asia were at especially high risk.
-And on Monday, the IMF approved $500 million to cancel six months of debt payments for 25 impoverished countries so they can help confront the pandemic.
+And on Monday, the IMF approved $500 million to cancel six months of debt payments for 25 impoverished countries.

-Just three months ago, the IMF had forecast that more than 160 countries would register income growth on a per-capita basis.
-Now, it expects negative per-capita income growth this year in 170 countries.

-The IMF cautioned Tuesday that its latest forecast is shrouded by unknowns.
+The IMF cautioned that its forecast is shrouded by unknowns.
 They include the path that the virus will take; the effectiveness of policies meant to contain the outbreak and minimize the economic damage; and uncertainty over whether, even many months from now, people will continue to isolate themselves and depress spending as a precaution against a potential resurgence of the virus.

-On a hopeful note, the IMF noted that economic policymakers in many countries have engineered what it calls a “swift and sizable’’ response to the economic crisis.
-The United States, for instance, has enacted three separate rescue measures, including a $2.2 trillion aid package — the largest in history — that is meant to sustain households and businesses until the outbreak recedes and economic life begins to return to normal.
+On a hopeful note, the IMF noted that policymakers in many countries have engineered what it calls a “swift and sizable’’ response to the economic crisis.
+In the United States, for instance, the Federal Reserve has intervened aggressively to smooth lending markets.
+And Congress has enacted three separate rescue measures, including a $2.2 trillion aid package — the largest in history — that is meant to sustain households and businesses until the outbreak recedes and economic life begins to return to normal.

 That package includes direct payments to individuals, business loans, grants to companies that agree not to lay off workers and expanded unemployment benefits.
 And Congress is moving toward approving a possible fourth economic aid measure.